Helmi-Megdiche/Lifeline/README.md

 ## 🔥 Latest changes

+- **OTP-Based Password Reset**: New secure password reset flow using email-based OTP verification.
+Users can request a 6-digit OTP code, verify it, and reset their password securely.
+Complete modal interface with multi-step process.
+- **Enhanced Members List UI**: Improved light mode colors and contrast for better readability.
+White background with darker text, professional styling with better shadows and borders.
 - **Admin Member Management**: Group admins can now remove members from groups permanently (with restrictions: cannot remove owner or themselves).
 - **Member Location Viewing**: Click any member card to view their last known location with interactive map modal.
 - **Enhanced Authentication UI**: Complete redesign of login/register page with modern styling, improved dark mode support, and better user experience.